hhu-stups/prolog-jupyter-kernel/README.md

     - For available installation options, see [Install](#install)

+### Local Changes

+In general, in order for local code adjustments to take effect, the kernel needs to be reinstalled.
+When installing the local project in *editable* mode with `pip install -e .` (e.g. by running `make`), restarting the kernel suffices.

+Adjustments of the Prolog server code are loaded when the server is restarted.
+Thus, when changing Prolog code only, instead of restarting the whole kernel, it can be interrupted, which causes the Prolog server to be restarted.

 ### Upload to PyPI

 This kernel is available as a Python package on the [Python Package Index](https://pypi.org/project/prolog-kernel/).
 A new version of the package can be published in the following way: